symbiote-library/docker-project/readme.md

 * codecept - runs ./vendor/bin/codecept in the php container.
 * mysqlimport - runs `mysql` with any piped in file sent through to the mysql container.
 * yarn - runs yarn in the node container.
+* task - lists all dev/tasks, or runs a dev/task when supplied, e.g. `./dr.sh task MyTask`.

 See `dr.sh` for more details.